carntim/scpf/docs/changelogs/area14.md

 ## Quick Links
 * [Detailed Weapon Statistics](https://docs.google.com/spreadsheets/d/17A-Qn2cw7yGLl_R0BbsM4ODvLzdZUj_Z9p6ZllokMis/edit?usp=sharing)

+## August 8th, 2021
+This update was worked on by Alikeshadow.

+### Changed
+- Berets given to Wolves and gas masks to MSU.
+- Disabled shotguns during raids.

+### Fixed
+- Gaps between window and frame in the right tower TSTA.
+- SD Seniors not being able to operate the Red Elevator in TSC.
+- CDs being able to close cell doors.
+- SCP-999.

 ## July 21st, 2021
 This update was worked on by Alikeshadow and TheeDeer.